Shyam-pi/Shyam-pi.github.io/_projects/american_sign.md

     Demo showcasing the ASL model along with the GUI interface.
 Click on the above image to open the video link.
 </div>

-The model for ASL recognition uses different GRU and LSTM layers with appropriate hyper-parameters.
-The model pipeline is as follows:
+**INTRODUCTION**

+- **Communication Gap**: There exists a fundamental barrier in communication between ASL users and individuals unfamiliar with ASL.
+This gap can lead to misunderstandings, exclusion from conversations, and overall difficulties in social and professional interactions for ASL users.

+- **Variability in Signing Styles**: Similar to spoken languages, ASL exhibits individualized styles.
+Different ASL users may have unique ways of signing, including variations in hand shapes and movements.
+These nuances can challenge even experienced interpreters or other ASL users to understand every individual's signing style.

+- **Complexity of Sign Languages**: ASL encompasses more than just hand gestures; it also includes non-manual components such as facial expressions and body movements.
+These elements are integral to conveying accurate information and emotions, adding layers of complexity to the language.

+This underscores the need for an ASL recognition AI model capable of successfully detecting different gestures.
+This project presents a model designed to interpret ASL by analyzing gesture video frames.
+It processes the visual information of ASL signs and translates them into English words.
+This approach has the potential to standardize the interpretation of various signing styles, thereby making ASL more accessible to non-users.

+**OBJECTIVE**

+The primary objective of this project is to develop an accurate and efficient ASL detection system using a combination of CNN and LSTM layers.
+By analyzing gesture video frames, we aim to accurately translate ASL signs into English words, thereby bridging the communication gap between ASL users and non-users.

+**METHODOLOGY**

-- The feature vectors are extracted using InceptionResNetV2 and passed to the model.
+1. **Feature Extraction**: Feature vectors are extracted using InceptionResNetV2, which are then passed to the model for further processing.

-- The video frames are classified into objects with InceptionResNet-2; then, the task is to create key points stacked for video frames
+2. **Object Classification**: Video frames are classified into objects using InceptionResNetV2.
+Subsequently, key points are created and stacked for video frames.

-- The first layer of the neural network is composed of a combination of LSTM and GRU.
-- This composition can be used to capture the semantic dependencies in a more effective way;
-- Dropout is used to reduce overfitting and improve the model’s generalization ability;
+3. **Model Architecture**: The model consists of LSTM and GRU layers arranged in a sequential manner to capture semantic dependencies effectively.
+Dropout is employed to reduce overfitting and improve generalization ability.

-- The final output is obtained through the ‘softmax’ function The following figure is a graphical representation of the model :
+4. **Training**: The model is trained using appropriate hyperparameters and the softmax function is utilized to obtain the final output.

 <div class="row justify-content-center">
     <div class="col-sm-auto mt-3 mt-md-0 text-center">